goyalparth61-netizen/Cipher-Room/README.md

 A secret underground cyber research facility suddenly goes silent.

-All communication is lost.
+No signals.

-Security cameras stop responding.
+No communication.

-The servers become encrypted.
+No survivors.

-Scientists disappear without leaving any trace.
+Only encrypted files remain.

-The world's last defensive Artificial Intelligence—
+The world's last defensive Artificial Intelligence —

 ## **ARES**

-has detected suspicious activity inside the facility.
+has detected abnormal activity inside the facility.

-Unable to enter physically, ARES recruits elite cyber analysts from around the world.
+Unable to investigate alone, ARES recruits elite cyber analysts to uncover the truth.

 You are one of them.

-Your mission is simple…
+Your mission is simple...

-**Enter the facility.**
+🔍 Investigate the Facility

-**Recover classified intelligence.**
+🔐 Recover Classified Files

-**Find the truth.**
+🧩 Solve Every Puzzle

-**Escape before the entire system locks down forever.**
+🚪 Escape Before Lockdown

 But remember...

 > **Every room hides a secret.**

-> **Every clue tells only part of the story.**
+> **Every clue reveals only part of the truth.**

 > **Every login creates a brand-new mission.**